ariadne-cps/ariadne/doc/preconditioned_graded_taylor_series_investigation.md

 A strict historical pre-optimisation graded baseline must additionally be run from the recorded historical commit; the current sparse-kernel run is only a control because later behaviour-preserving changes outside the product kernel are present.

+### 9.151 Remove remaining integrator profiling before final benchmark (2026-09-26)

+The first seven-second comparison exposed that older investigation instrumentation was still active even after the dense-roundoff cleanup.
+In particular, the run still emitted graded-iteration/procedure diagnostics and cumulative widened-defect, recurrence, and Gronwall cost profiles.

+These remaining always-on benchmark probes are now removed.
+The production arithmetic and accepted optimisation paths are unchanged.
+Diagnostics explicitly guarded by `this->diagnostics()` remain available where they are part of the integrator diagnostic interface, but there are no unconditional stopwatch/profile accumulators in the paths used by the final benchmark.

+The previous seven-second timings (38.117 s sparse-current median, 12.186 s dense graded median, 30.853 s preconditioned median) are retained only as contaminated preliminary measurements and must not be used as the final comparison.

+The final 3x3 seven-second benchmark must be rerun after this cleanup, then compared against a strict historical graded run from the chosen pre-optimisation commit.